 Greying Morality: Turns out Balder wasn't always a bad guy (and didn't really have a choice in becoming evil either).

 Groin Attack: Jeanne nearly drives the front wheel of her motorcycle right into Enzo's groin in an early cutscene.

-Growing Wings: While she's already able to grow wings temporarily for her Double Jump, now Bayonetta can create a pair of feathered wings from her weave for sustained flight in a fight against Gomorrah.
-She has several more fights of this type during the game.
+Growing Wings: While she's already able to grow wings temporarily for her Double Jump, now Bayonetta can create a pair of feathered wings from her weave for sustained flight for some aerial battles throughout the game.

 Hell: Bayonetta's goal for most of he game is to reach it.
 Predictably, it turns out to be a very nasty place.

 Handshake Substitute: Bayonetta summons Madama Butterfly's giant fist for the express purpose of sharing a fist bump.